oliviano/Quicktime-Scripts/README.md

 * High Quality
 A droplet script to switch the "high quality" property to enabled.
-This is very praticle in the days of SD, when by default, quicktime movies didn't have the High Quality switch enabled.
+This is very practical in the days of SD, when by default, quicktime movies didn't have the High Quality switch enabled.

 * Size Me Up
 A droplet script & normal script to alter dimension of the track to a hard coded preset.
 Will allow to batch a folder.